Nikunj-Gupta/On-the-Calibration-of-Compartmental-Epidemiological-Models/README.md

 ## Considering Population subgroups

 We used [Epipolicy](https://epipolicy.github.io/) for generating data for simulated epidemics considering population subgroups.
 Its documentation ([here](https://epipolicy.github.io/docs_and_tutorials)) has a detailed explanation of how to use it.
-The exact contact matrices that we used our age-based subgroups can be found in our [full report]() (chapter 4).
+The exact contact matrices that we used for our experiments on age-based subgroups can be found in our [full report]() (chapter 4).

 The configuration json file used for Epipolicy can be found here as an example and for reference: `configs/epipolicy/SIR.json`.